IU-IPOD-F20/map-projects-team3/README.md

 ## Running the app
 Make sure you have Node.js installed on your system (along with NPM).
 If not, please visit [this link](https://nodejs.org/en/download/) for additional instructions.
 Now, install yarn if you don't have it.
 To see installation instructions for Yarn, please visit [this link](https://classic.yarnpkg.com/en/docs/install).

 Please note that on Mondays the could should be reviewed and put on the `main` branch.
 However, it may not be as some of the members have full-time jobs.
-So, for Sprint 0, the latest changes are available on `feat/create-project`.

 After that, clone our repository, and run the following (make sure you have `yarn` in your PATH and `cd` is for UNIX, so use Windows alternative if your OS is Windows):
 ```